-This bill amends West Virginia Code ยง55-7-22 to enhance employment protections for individuals who use reasonable and proportionate force, including deadly force, in self-defense or defense of others while at their place of employment.
+This bill amends West Virginia Code ยง55-7-22 to enhance employment protections for individuals who use reasonable and proportionate force, including deadly force, in self-defense or defense of others at their place of employment.
 The new legal language specifies that employees who are physically attacked or reasonably apprehend an attack by someone who is not a co-worker are protected from adverse employment actions, such as termination, solely for defending themselves or others.
-Additionally, it allows for the use of deadly force without a duty to retreat if the individual reasonably believes that they or another person are in imminent danger of death or serious bodily harm.
+Additionally, it clarifies that these individuals may use deadly force without a duty to retreat if they believe they or another person are in imminent danger of death or serious bodily harm.

 Statutes affected: Introduced Version: 55-7-22